samstokes/samstokes.github.io/source/_posts/2016-07-11-move-fast-with-confidence.markdown

 I think the way to reconcile this is to recognise that quality, as Julie Zhou has eloquently argued, is [a bar, not a tradeoff](https://medium.com/the-year-of-the-looking-glass/quality-is-not-a-tradeoff-bcddf7c85553).
 Julie concludes: "quality happens because it cannot happen otherwise".

-To extrapolate: quality is a _cultural value_.
+Quality is a _cultural value_.
 Quality means different things to different people.
 Teams will vary on how they define quality, and how highly they prioritise it against other factors.
 But wherever you and your team set the quality bar is part of the *cultural context* in which you make decisions about schedule and scope.

 Your cultural quality bar isn't something to be traded off - *in general*.
 There will always be *specific cases* where you do need to accept a lower level of quality in order to achieve some goal.
 Sometimes you need a demo ready for the conference announcement.
 Sometimes you don't understand the use case well enough yet to know what solving it with high quality would even mean.
 But those cases should be *exceptional*.
 If you're lowering your quality bar as a matter of course, then your culture doesn't actually value quality as much as you think it does!